-"Aside from what happens on the floor of the Conference, in your committee meetings and workshops, you'll be enriched by informal conversations with your colleagues and with Trustees and General Service Office staffers.
+"Aside from what happens on the floor of the Conference, in your committee meetings and workshops, you'll be enriched by informal conversations with your colleagues and with Trustees and General Service office staffers.
 Many of your Area's problems and questions can be discussed in this free interchange.
-At General Service Office, you may also look through your Area's correspondence files and address lists, make corrections, take notes and learn.
-Throughout the Conference, take notes for your later reports to your Area.
+At General Service office, you may also look through your Area's correspondence files and address lists, make corrections, take notes and learn.
+Throughout the

+Conference, take notes for your later reports to your Area.

-"Finally, don't plan any big social events in Sydney or figure you'll make a few business calls there.
-The Conference schedule runs each day from 8:30 am and sometimes can proceed to as late as about 10:30 pm - occasionally later.
+"Don't plan any big social events in Sydney or figure you'll make a few business calls there.
+The Conference schedule runs each day from 8:30 am until about 10:30 pm - often later.

-"And remember, your views are just as important to the Conference proceedings as anyone else's.
-Your voice expresses your informed Area Conscience.
-Your thoughts and your questions must be shared - loudly and clearly for the benefit of all."
+"Remember, no matter if you are a first, second- or third-year delegate, your views are just as important to the Conference proceedings as anyone else's.
+Your voice expresses your informed Area Conscience, but you are there to be part of the Group Conscience of all Australia.
+Your thoughts and your questions must be shared - loudly and clearly for the benefit of all.
+Having said that, as a first year Delegate, your learning curve is very steep.